 The first sign of balding is a receding hairline.
 This thinning starts around the hairline and spreads towards the crown and temples.
 Over time, the hairline may even resemble a horseshoe or “M” shape.
 This can be easily detected by comparing two photographs of yourself.
 However, this tip is only useful if you’re able to examine your scalp.

 If you can see your scalp, then you’re probably interested in treatment options for balding.
 Wigs are often hot, so wig stockings or sticky pads can help you stay cool in the summer months.
 Others like to wear scarves, hats, or baseball caps to cover their hair loss.
-If you’re not sure how to deal with balding, you may need to visit a pharmacist.
+If you’re not sure how to deal with balding, you may need to visit a pharmacist. –If you’re looking for a treatment to regrow hair, simply taking a Finasteride pill per day can change your entire look.
 Your pharmacist can explain to you all the available treatments for balding.

 Hair transplantation is another procedure you can consider if you can see your scalp.
 This treatment involves transplanting small patches of hair-bearing skin to the balding parts of your scalp.
 The results can be permanent, but you’ll need to undergo several sessions.
 The procedure is also expensive, and it’s not suitable for everyone.
 You can also try eating a healthy diet that supports hair growth.
 A variety of fruits and vegetables is a good way to get the nutrition your hair needs.